holmes-inputcheck/holmes-stat/README.md

 ## Setup for the graphs and prerequisites:

+Known issue: Do not use gcc to compile for now, use Clang.
+The `round()` function on gcc causes inaccuracies in the JL projections and leading to inaccurate graphs.

-1. [10 minutes] Ensure that the prerequisites are built.
+1. [10 minutes] Ensure that the prerequisites are built on your local machine.

 Install [TexLive/MacTeX](https://tug.org/texlive/)